 I have to say this style of email is particularly useful for advertising several products, services, or information at once.

-Myprotein’s email was built to build its customers’ interest in a product and drive more sales for that product, and I daresay that campaign was effective.
+Myprotein’s email was built to build its customers’ interest in a product and drive more sales for that product.

 It was designed as a time-sensitive campaign and it’s no secret that adding a time-limit to your campaigns and offers is one of the most effective ways to drive conversions and clicks.